sihaysistema/factura_electronica_gt/README.md

 **es-GT**
 ## Instalación

-**en-US:**
-## Installation
-Currently, this application is only available for self-deployed instances of ERPNext.
-Source code will be proposed for merging into the core in a more generalized manner for supporting other countries regional requirements by mid-jun 2018.

 ## Disclaimer
 > **Nos nos hacemos responsables por el mal manejo o configuracion del app, uselo bajo su propio riesgo.
 Recuerde primero probar el app en un ambiente de pruebas.**